minio/operator/proposals/upgrade.md

     2. Minio validates the binary signature.
     3. Minio restarts with the new binary
     4. Failures:
-        1. Minio Pod Restart:
+        1. Minio pod restart:
             1. The new pod runs the new version.
             2. Either quorum will run the new version or old.
-        2. OperatorPodRestart: Goes back to step 3
+        2. Operator pod restart: Goes back to step 3
 5. Operator changes back to `RollingUpdate`
     1. Goals:
         1. Check if the pod instances are all ready to be updated to the latest version of the stateful set.